 The questions above are not intended to be a comprehensive list of questions relevant to business formation.
 Instead, they are intended to get you thinking about how you envision your business will run.
 Based upon a client’s responses to these and other questions we are better able to counsel a client with regard to the selection of a business entity.

 - The business entities most frequently discussed include:

 - Sole Proprietorships

 - General Partnerships

 - Limited Liability Companies (LLC)

-For further help in business formation or any legal aspect of business law, contact Jon Alan Enochs for a free phone consultation.
+For further legal help in business law, get in touch with a business formation lawyer today; contact Jon Alan Enochs for a free phone consultation.